-The slayings are chilling enough, and are made all the more unsettling by the fact that they remain unsolved, leading some to suspect a police cover-up.
+The slayings, which would soon become known as the Keddie Cabin Murders, were chilling enough.
+Yet the case is made all the more unsettling by the fact that it remains unsolved nearly four decades later, leading some to suspect a police cover-up.

 Sue’s oldest son John had spent the day in the town of Quincy with his friend Dana Wingate.
 The pair was last seen walking along State Route 70.
 They returned home to Cabin 28 later that night, presumably retiring to John’s basement bedroom.
-Whether they entered the home with the murder in-progress or became aware of intruders after hearing a disturbance upstairs is unknown.
+Whether they entered the home with the murders actively in progress or became aware of intruders after hearing a disturbance upstairs is unknown.
 In either case, John and Dana would not survive the night.

 The following morning, Sue’s oldest daughter Sheila came home after a night spent with friends.
 Upon entering, she discovered three bodies on the living room floor of Cabin 28.

 Sue, John, and Dana's bodies had been left, sprawled across the floor.
 A search of the premises revealed the trio of younger boys still in their room, alive and unharmed.
 With the help of neighbors, Sheila removed the three children.
 The final member of the Sharp family, 12-year-old daughter Tina, was nowhere to be found.